 How important is it to shop locally?
 Does it really make a difference if you support the small business down the road?

-Small Business Saturday is November 24, 2012 between Black Friday and Cyber Monday, this year on November 30, 2013.
+Small Business Saturday is the Saturday between Black Friday and Cyber Monday, this year on November 30, 2013.
 It is a day dedicated to supporting small businesses.
 This holiday shopping season, many shoppers are focusing on supporting their local small businesses, but not just on Small Business Saturday.
 There are a lot of reasons why to shop at your local small businesses.

 7 Reasons to Shop Local & Small